Junctional epidermolysis bullosa

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Junctional Epidermolysis Bullosa.
-Genetics Home Reference . http://ghr.nlm.nih.gov/condition/junctional-epidermolysis-bullosa.
-Accessed July 11, 2011.
+Genetics Home Reference.
+September 2009; http://ghr.nlm.nih.gov/condition/junctional-epidermolysis-bullosa.

 - Genetics Home Reference (GHR) contains information on Junctional epidermolysis bullosa.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The Monarch Initiative brings together data about this condition from humans and other species to help physicians and biomedical researchers.
 Monarch’s tools are designed to make it easier to compare the signs and symptoms (phenotypes) of different diseases and discover common features.
 This initiative is a collaboration between several academic institutions across the world and is funded by the National Institutes of Health.
 Visit the website to explore the biology of this condition.